matronator/axette/README.md

 Huge thanks to [Matouš Trča](https://github.com/blackhexagon) from [@Visualio](https://github.com/visualio) who wrote the core logic for handling the HTTP response from Nette.

 ## License

+This package is [Treeware](https://treeware.earth).
+If you use it in production, then we ask that you [**buy the world a tree**](https://plant.treeware.earth/matronator/axette) to thank us for our work.
+By contributing to the Treeware forest you'll be creating employment for local families and restoring wildlife habitats.

+---

 MIT License